bob-laz/mazeSolver/README.md

 Get maven here: https://maven.apache.org/download.cgi.
 Also, if you are running on windows the JAVA_HOME environment variable must be set.
 Read about how to do this here. https://maven.apache.org/install.html.

+If the drawing on the solution page does not display see the known issues at the end.

 Description
 ---
 This project is a retro-themed full-stack solution to solving text-based mazes input by a user on the front end.